Databases

 descriptionstringHuman-readable description (max 500 chars)

 versionstringper engineDatabase image version tag (e.g. "16" for postgres:16).
+Mutually exclusive with image.
 See defaults in engine details below.

 dbNamestringdokkimiDatabase/schema name